12. Data frames#

 ## 2 0.78831 0.12929 B TRUE TRUE

-The default behaviour is consistent with many other R functions: it explicitly indicates that something is missing (we are selecting a “don’t know”; hence, the result is “don’t know” as well).
+The default behaviour is consistent with many other R functions.
+It explicitly indicates that something is missing.
+After all, when we select a “don’t know”, the result is unknown as well.
 Regretfully, this comes with no warning.
-As we rarely manually check missing values in the outputs, our absent-mindedness can lead to code bugs.
+As we seldom check missing values in the outputs manually, our absent-mindedness can lead to code bugs.

 By far, we might have already noted that